timhuijgen/sockjs-wrap/README.md

 Authentication example
 ======================
 This is a simplified version of how the authentication process works.
-Full example in the examples folder.

 ```javascript
 ...
 Start the http servers and everything else ...